-- 1. Unearned premium the value of health insurance premiums received from members prior to 30 June 2019 relating to the period beyond 30 June 2019. - .
-Unearned unclosed business the value of health insurance premiums owing by members from 30 June 2019 up to and including their next normal payment date.
+(1) Unearned premium - the value of health insurance premiums received from members prior to 30 June 2020 relating to the period beyond 30 June 2020.

-Constructive obligation - the value of health insurance premiums to be received from members and the cash flows relating to future claims arising from rights and obligations under current insurance coverage at 30 June 2019 up to 31 March 2020, the next premium rate change date at which time Peoplecare is no longer obligated to accept policy renewals at the current premium rates.
-No provision for unexpired risk liability has been recognised at 30 June 2020 (2019: nil).
+- (2) Unearned unclosed business the value of health insurance premiums owing by members from 30 June 2020 up to and including their next normal payment date. - (3) Constructive obligation the value of health insurance premiums to be received from members and the cash flows relating to future claims arising from rights and obligations under current insurance coverage at 30 June 2020 up to 31 March 2021, the last premium rate change date of the period, at which time the Company is no longer obligated to accept policy renewals at the 2021 premium rates.

+No provision for unexpired risk liability has been recognised at 30 June 2021 (2020: nil).